William, Prince of Wales: Sport

 In May 2007, William became patron of the English Schools' Swimming Association.
-In 2012, alongside his wife Catherine and brother Harry, William launched Coach Core.
-The program was set up following the 2012 Olympics and provides apprenticeship opportunities for people who desire to pursue a career as a professional coach.
-In May 2020, he appeared in a BBC One Documentary titled Football, Prince William and Our Mental Health as a part of a campaign to promote men to discuss their mental issues using football as a common medium.
+In 2012, alongside Catherine and Harry, he launched Coach Core, a programme established after the 2012 Olympics to provide apprenticeship opportunities for aspiring professional coaches.
+In May 2020, he appeared in the BBC One Documentary Football, Prince William and Our Mental Health, part of a campaign encouraging men to discuss mental‑health issues using football as a shared medium.

-Both William and Harry are enthusiastic motorcyclists; William owns a Ducati 1198 S Corse.
+Both William and Harry are enthusiastic motorcyclists; William has owned a Ducati 1198 S Corse.
 In May 2014, William, like his father and grandfather, became president of the British Sub-Aqua Club (BSAC).
 He also took part in a bandy event in Stockholm in January 2018.

-In November 2022, William was criticised by Welsh football followers and Welsh actor Michael Sheen for holding the Prince of Wales title whilst having affiliations with the England national football team, particularly after he presented jerseys to the squad in advance of the 2022 FIFA World Cup in which both Wales and England were placed in the same Group B. William commented that he had supported the England football team from a very young age, but happily supported Welsh rugby union, of which he is patron, over England.
-In August 2023, he was criticised in segments of the press and social media for not attending 2023 FIFA Women's World Cup final in Australia as president of the FA.
+In November 2022, William was criticised by Welsh football supporters and Welsh actor Michael Sheen for holding the Prince of Wales title while maintaining affiliations with the England national football team, particularly after he presented jerseys to the squad ahead of the 2022 FIFA World Cup, in which both Wales and England were placed in the same Group B. William commented that he had supported the England football team from a very young age but happily supported Welsh rugby union – of which he is patron – over England.
+In August 2023, he faced criticism in parts of the press and on social media for not attending the 2023 FIFA Women's World Cup final in Australia as FA president.